zonuexe/unicode-inspector.el/README.md

 If non-nil, the inspector filters out duplicate characters from the input and displays each unique character only once.

+### `unicode-inspector-char-face`

+Controls the face applied to the Char column.
+Set to `nil` to disable styling.

+### `unicode-inspector-block-table-char-face`

+Controls the face applied to characters in block tables.
+Set to `nil` to disable styling.

 ## Copyright

 This package is licensed under [GNU General Public License, version 3](https://www.gnu.org/licenses/gpl-3.0).